J.D. Davis Player Props: Giants vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.
+- The Mariners pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners' 3.95 team ERA ranks ninth among all MLB pitching staffs.
+- The Mariners have a 3.96 team ERA that ranks ninth among all league pitching staffs.

-- The Mariners give up the fifth-fewest home runs in baseball (85 total, one per game).
+- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (87 total, one per game).

-- Woo makes the start for the Mariners, his sixth of the season.
-He is 1-1 with a 4.37 ERA and 32 strikeouts in 22 2/3 innings pitched.
+- Gilbert (5-5) gets the starting nod for the Mariners in his 17th start of the season.
+He's put together a 4.19 ERA in 92 1/3 innings pitched, with 93 strikeouts.

-- In his most recent time out on Wednesday, the right-hander tossed five innings against the Washington Nationals, giving up one earned run while surrendering six hits.
+- His last time out came on Wednesday against the Washington Nationals, when the right-hander went six innings, surrendering four earned runs while allowing eight hits.

-- The 23-year-old has put up a 4.37 ERA and 12.7 strikeouts per nine innings across five games this season, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.